Unit 731: American grant of immunity

 The Tokyo War Crimes Tribunal heard only one reference to Japanese experiments with "poisonous serums" on Chinese civilians.
-This took place in August 1946 and was instigated by David Sutton, assistant to the Chinese prosecutor.
+This took place in August 1946 and was instigated by Joseph R Massey, assistant to the Chinese prosecutor.
 The Japanese defense counsel argued that the claim was vague and uncorroborated and it was dismissed by the tribunal president, Sir William Webb, for lack of evidence.
-The subject was not pursued further by Sutton, who was probably unaware of Unit 731's activities.
+The subject was not pursued further by Massey, who was probably unaware of Unit 731's activities.
 His reference to it at the trial is believed to have been accidental.
 Later in 1981, one of the last surviving members of the Tokyo Tribunal, Judge Röling, had expressed bitterness in not being made aware of the suppression of evidence of Unit 731 and wrote, "It is a bitter experience for me to be informed now that centrally ordered Japanese war criminality of the most disgusting kind was kept secret from the court by the U.S. government."

+American investigations into Japanese war crimes ceased when Japanese scientists began disclosing information on biological warfare.
+Despite the establishment of their own research program, American scientists faced a significant gap in essential knowledge regarding biological warfare.
+The potential value to the Americans of Japanese-provided data, encompassing human research subjects, delivery system theories, and successful field trials, was immense.
+However, historian Sheldon H. Harris concluded that the Japanese data failed to meet American standards, suggesting instead that the findings from the unit were of minor importance at best.
+Harris characterized the research results from the Japanese camp as disappointing, concurring with the assessment of Murray Sanders, who characterized the experiments as "crude" and "ineffective".

 While German physicians were brought to trial and had their crimes publicized, the U.S. concealed information about Japanese biological warfare experiments and secured immunity for the perpetrators.
-Critics argue that racism led to the double standard in the American postwar responses to the experiments conducted on different nationalities.
+Critics have argued that racism led to the double standard in the American postwar responses to the experiments conducted on different nationalities.
 Whereas the perpetrators of Unit 731 were exempt from prosecution, the U.S. held a tribunal in Yokohama in 1948 that indicted nine Japanese physician professors and medical students for conducting vivisection upon captured American pilots; two professors were sentenced to death and others to 15–20 years' imprisonment.